Multi-Scale Node Embeddings for Graph Modeling and Generation: Data

-As done for the ION, we \textit{symmetrized} the connections by mapping $ w_{ij} \to w^{'}_{ij} := \frac{1}{2} \left( w_{ij} + w_{ji} \right)$, i.e. the average flow between the two directions.
-By renaming $ w^{'}_{ij}$ as $ w_{ij}$, it follows that the weights are symmetric, i.e. $ w_{ij} = w_{ji}$.
-Note that the WTW has a high \textit{reciprocity} of links, i.e. the connections in the WTW are almost always corresponded \cite{2023_RecEcon_DiVece}.
-Therefore, its undirected approximation is a legitimate starting point to study the system.
-Moreover, we \textit{binarized} the import-export matrix to get an adjacency matrix among the states.
-Formally, we projected all the positive values of the weighted matrix $ \textbf{W} := \left\{w_{ij}\right\}_{i \in [1, N_0]}$ to one, i.e. $ \mathbf{A} := \Theta(\textbf{W})$ where the $ \Theta(\cdot)$ is the Heaviside function.
+Successively, as for the ION, we \textit{symmetrized} the transaction matrix by mapping every weight $ w_{ij} $ to the average flow between the two directions, namely $ w_{ij} \to w^{'}_{ij} := \frac{1}{2} \left( w_{ij} + w_{ji} \right)$, i.e. the average flow between the two directions.
+By renaming $ w^{'}_{ij}$ as $ w_{ij}$, the resulting weights are symmetric, i.e. $ w_{ij} = w_{ji}$.
+Given the high link \textit{reciprocity} of the transaction reported in the Gleditsch dataset \cite{2023_RecEcon_DiVece}, this undirected representation is a sound approximation.
+Then, we \textit{binarized} the import-export matrix to construct the adjacency matrix $ \mathbf{A} := \Theta(\textbf{W})$ where the $ \Theta(\cdot)$ is the Heaviside function.

-\subsubsection{Coarse-Graining of WTW}
+\subsection{Coarse-Graining of WTW}

-To coarse-grain the empirical WTW, assumed at level $ 0$, we used the geographical distances \cite{2011_GeoDist_Mayer} to iteratively merge ``close'' nodes into block-nodes as in \cite{2023_MSNR_Garuccio}.
-Technically, this is done by means of a \textit{single-linkage agglomerative clustering} model which returns a dendrogram where the \textit{leaves} are the 0-nodes, the \textit{branching points} are the block-countries, and the \textit{height} of each branching point represents the distance, obtained via the single-linkage, between two leaves following the corresponding branches.
-Therefore, to calculate the partitions $ \left\{\Omega_{\ell}\right\}_{\ell \geq 0}$ we cut the dendrogram at $18$ hierarchical heights $ \ell \in [0, 17]$, such that the number of block-countries, namely $ i_{\ell+1} := \Omega_{\ell}(i_{\ell})$, are $ N_{\ell} := N_0 - 10 \cdot \ell$.
-Note that the coarse-grained graphs become fully-connected from $ \ell = 7$.
-Therefore, the \textit{statistical} modelling would be possible up to $ \ell = 6$.
+To coarse-grain the level $ 0$, we used the inter-country geographical distances \cite{2011_GeoDist_Mayer} to iteratively merge closer nodes via \textit{single-linkage agglomerative clustering} as in \cite{2023_MSNR_Garuccio}.
+This procedure returns a dendrogram whose \textit{leaves} are the 0-nodes, whose \textit{branching points} are the block-countries, and whose branch \textit{heights} equal the single-linkage distances between sub-clusters.
+By cutting this dendrogram at 18 successive levels $\ell\in[0,17]$ we obtain partitions ${\Omega_\ell}{\ell\ge0}$, such that the number of block-countries are approximately $ N_{\ell} := N_0 - 10 \cdot \ell$.
+For $ \ell \geq 7$ the coarse-grained graph become fully connected.
+Therefore, a meaningful statistical modelling is possible up to $ \ell = 6$.
+See \autoref{tab:WTW_n_nodes_edges} for the evolution of the number of nodes, links, and network density.